Shondor Birns: Relationship with law enforcement

 Throughout his lifetime, Alex Birns craved respectability and sought to obtain it through his popular Alhambra Restaurant, where many judges and politicians dined.
 During the early morning hours, Birns would often send food over to the nearby Fifth District police station for the police officers working the late shift.

 In spite of being diligently pursued by law enforcement for most of his life, Birns eventually came to respect and admire the city's police officers.
 Once, when he was under a 24-hour surveillance, Birns was leaving a Cleveland Indians baseball game.
 He happened to notice the two detectives assigned to follow him and flagged them over.
 The officers agreed to drive him to his next destination.
 When the officers were reprimanded by a superior, Birns intervened on their behalf.

 In 1959, Birns physically assaulted a police officer.
 He was convicted of assault and battery and was once again sent to the Warrensville Workhouse for nine months.
 He practically ran the place.
 The superintendent was later fired for the liberties he allowed Birns.

 While in prison, Alex Birns was accused of masterminding the car bombing of numbers operator, Joe Allen, in an attempt to shake him down for 25 percent of his operation.
 The state tried Birns twice for the crime.
 A workhouse guard admitted to having acted as a go-between in trying to arrange a deal with Allen.
 The outcome of the first trial was a hung jury.
 The second acquitted him.
 Upon his acquittal, Birns blew kisses to the jury.
-In a Page One editorial, a newspaper thundered, "Who runs this town — Birns or the Law?".
+The Cleveland Press published the story on the front page, with the headline, "Who runs this town — Birns or the Law?".

-The relentless prosecutors, however, didn't give up and accused Birns of trying to contact a juror in the second case.
+The relentless prosecutors, however, did not give up and accused Birns of trying to contact a juror in the second case.
 He said he had merely asked an Alhambra waitress to see if the juror would be fair to him.
 Ten of the jurors signed a statement protesting the charge that they had been unduly influenced.